Chapter 2 : 01: Whispers in June

 Illyana noticed that Daphne's hands were shaking a bit on her lap.
 Why wasn't she feeling the same amount of emotion?
 She wondered, perplexed with her inability to be effected.
 She pitied the girl really, but she found herself in no shape to offer any words of condolence.
 How can I possibly say anything to her?
 Illyana thought.
 For she was pure, she never had any worries and she knew it.

-Daphne stood up from her bed violently and shrieked, "I am a Pureblood and just as worthy as you, you brat!"
+Daphne stood up from her bed violently and shrieked, "I am a Pureblood, I tell you!
+And just as worthy as you, you brat!"

 "Don't you dare talk to me like that!"
 Pansy stomped her foot and waved the white shirt she was holding in her hands up and down with each word that she yelled back, "I am better than you!"

-Illyana stared back and forth between Daphne and Pansy, waiting for any sign of a fight to break out.
-Tensions were surely high enough.
+Illyana looked back and forth between Daphne and Pansy, waiting for any sign of a fight to break out.
+Tensions were high enough.
 But Daphne slowly settled back down into her bed, going mute like most do when they go against Pansy.
 Illyana remained silent.
 She could see tears starting to form again in Daphne's eyes.
-It was clear to Illyana, that seeing Dumbledore's body had made Daphne crack.
+Illyana thought, maybe seeing Dumbledore's body made Daphne crack?

-As Ilyana was opening her mouth, to defer the subject from a real fight and ask more about what PRofessor Slughorn said, she heard the strangest of songs.
+As Ilyana was opening her mouth, to defer the subject from a real fight and ask more about what the students were supposed to do now, she heard the strangest of songs.
 Daphne looked up as if she heard it too and both Pansy and Millicent stopped moving.

 It was as if the world had stopped, turned on its axis, and then started all over again.
 The song rang in Illyana's ears.
 Her heart began to ache as if it was bleeding from a wound she did not have.
 But she didn't know why.
 She couldn't tell where the song was coming from or what it meant.
 She felt pain and sorrow in her chest and she knew something had changed.
 Something must have happened.
 The sound reminded her of her mother's voice.
 Of her singing accompanying Illyana's piano forte.
 Of the comfort of her home and mum's loving embrace.